mesonbuild/meson/docs/markdown/Python-module.md

 - One of `python2` or `python3`: in either case, the module will try some alternative names: `py -2` or `py -3` on Windows, and `python` everywhere.
-In the latter case, it will check whether the version provided by the sysconfig module matches the required major version
+In the latter case, it will check whether the version provided by the sysconfig module matches the required major version.

+  *Since 1.2.0*, searching for minor version (e.g. `python3.11`) also
+  works on Windows.

 Keyword arguments are the following: